nus-cs2103-AY2425S1/ip/README.md

 - **JUnit 5**: For testing the application.
 - **Gradle**: For building the project.
 - **Github Copilot**: For generating code snippets and javadoc comments.
+- **AB3 User Guide and blackpanther9229**: For the template of user guide.

 ## 🤖 Special Acknowledgment for GitHub Copilot